nobodyisnobody/write-ups/corCTF.2025/pwn/tua-cugina-systems/README.md

 Ok, so we find an easy way to get privilege escalation, but first... how to execute our payload.

 The full file system is read-only, we can not create any files or directory..
-To complicate things a but more, the VM has no access to internet, we can only access it via the ssh port.
+To complicate things a bit more, the VM has no access to internet, we can only access it via the ssh port.

 So how to execute a payload, shellcode, or binary?